fbpx

 “You cannot selectively numb emotions.
 When we numb bad feelings, we consequently numb joy, happiness, and gratitude.
 Then it becomes a dangerous cycle.”

 So, here’s a challenge for anyone out there dealing with invulnerability.
 Break those emotional walls, they’re not doing you any good.
-Say I love you first, and send a that risky text telling them exactly how you feel.
+Say I love you first, and send that risky text telling them exactly how you feel.
 Don’t be scared of expressing your emotions, or speaking your mind.
 Put yourself out there regardless of the possibility of feeling ashamed, because vulnerability is a superpower.

 Read more about How To Cope With Loneliness